music-encoding/guidelines/_guidelines-v4/09-textencoding/03-namesdates/02-namesdatesspecialized/04-namesdatespersnames.md

 {% include mei example="namesDates/namesDates-sample314.xml" valid="" %}

-In the case of individuals with more than one forename, it is often sufficient to place all given names within a single foreName element:
+In the case of individuals with more than one forename, it is often sufficient to place all given names within a single {% include link elem="foreName" %} element:

 {% include mei example="namesDates/namesDates-sample315.xml" valid="" %}

-However, the advantage of marking names with specific name part elements instead of nested persName elements, is that it becomes possible to use the **@type** attribute to distinguish between multiple instances of the same generic name component.
+However, the advantage of marking names with specific name part elements instead of nested {% include link elem="persName" %} elements, is that it becomes possible to use the **@type** attribute to distinguish between multiple instances of the same generic name component.
 The following example indicates the function of each of the given names of Wolfgang Mozart:

 {% include mei example="namesDates/namesDates-sample316.xml" valid="" %}

 The use of a controlled list, such as the Gemeinsame Normdatei (GND) or the Library of Congress Name Authorities, is recommended for names, especially those occurring within the metadata header.
 When a controlled value is used, information about the the value should be recorded.
 The following attributes are provided for this purpose:

-- **@authority**: records the list from which a controlled value is taken,
-- **@authURI** (authority URI): indicates the web-accessible location of the controlled vocabulary from which the value is taken,
-- **@codedval** (coded value): holds a value which serves as a primary key in an external database.
+{% include desc atts="att.authorized/auth att.authorized/auth.uri att.canonical/codedval" %}

 For maximal machine-processability, these three attributes may be used in combination.
 For example: